Skip to Main Content

 Biography

-Andrew Koh is an archaeological scientist and historian with a strong interest in ancient pharmacology & medicine, ancient innovation & technology, and modern applications of antiquity.
+Andrew Koh is a humanistic scientist with a strong interest in ancient pharmacology & medicine, ancient innovation & technology, and modern applications of antiquity.
 His research focuses on cross-cultural interactions, social complexity, and ecologies of the past through the lens of ancient technology, pharmacopeia, and craft.
 After completing his dissertation as an exchange scholar at Stanford University, he earned his doctorate in archaeology with a combined chemistry and ancient history focus at the University of Pennsylvania.
 He was a postdoctoral fellow at the University of Michigan and its Kelsey Museum before heading to UCLA to run its introductory ancient Greek program and teach archaeology.
-This was followed by a Florence Levy Kay fellowship in chemistry and classical studies at Brandeis University, where he founded its Digital Scholarship Lab, and his appointment as a senior research fellow at the MIT Center for Materials Research in Archaeology and Ethnology.
-In addition to his doctorate, Dr. Koh holds a BS in biophysics and classics (pre-medicine) and master’s degrees in biblical studies and Egyptology.
+This was followed by a Florence Levy Kay fellowship in chemistry and Mediterranean studies at Brandeis University, where he founded its Digital Scholarship Lab, and his appointment as a senior research fellow at the MIT Center for Materials Research in Archaeology and Ethnology.
+In addition to his doctorate, Dr. Koh holds a BS in biophysics and classics (pre-medicine) and completed master’s programs in biblical studies and Egyptology.

 Appointments